cse110-fa22-group17/cse110-fa22-group17/admin/meetings/week4meeting.md

 - [x] Yuheng

 ## Agenda:
+   Improve Slack communication:
-   Brief Introduction to the Brainstorm activity.
+   Introduction to the Brainstorm activity.

 ## Discussion Notes:
+  Improve Slack Communication:
+  (1)Reply to messages.
+  (2)Put meeting minutes on slack.

+  BrainStorm Acitivity:
+  Figure out the application to the project.
+  Figure out the what we want to implement.

 ## T0DO List:
+  BrainStorm Activity.